michelmansour/fb-power-rankings/README.md

 [1]: http://pycurl.sourceforge.net/

 Last most critically, it depends on the venerable [Beautiful Soup][2] library.
-Additionally, it uses the [lxml][3] for Beautiful Soup's underlying HTML parser.
+Additionally, it uses [lxml][3] as Beautiful Soup's underlying HTML parser.
 The Beautiful Soup documentation contains information on [installing lxml][4].
 The Python 3 code only works with Beautiful Soup 4, while the Python 2 branch has only been tested to work with Beautiful Soup 3.